-Best accessories for Samsung Gear VR
+Best Accessories for Samsung Gear VR

 Another thing that might distract from your VR experience with your Samsung Gear VR is dust or smudges on your device or the VR headset lenses.
 To prevent that problem, it's a good idea to have some microfiber cloths around to give things a good (but gentle) cleaning.

 AmazonBasics offers a 24-pack of microfiber cleaning cloths for under $10 — that's less than $.50 a cloth.
 Better yet, they're machine washer safe, so you'll be able to keep your gear clean for months and months with this small, one-time investment.
-And of course you'll also have microfiber cloths on hand for cleaning all your other devices.
+And of course, you'll also have microfiber cloths on hand for cleaning all your other devices.
 Also available in packs of 36, 48, and 144 — which may essentially constitute a lifetime supply.

 microSD cards

-This is a must-have accessory, especially if you're using a Samsung Galaxy S7 or Galaxy S7 edge — the only current Gear VR-compatible mobile devices with microSD slots.
+This is a must-have accessory, especially if you're using a Samsung Galaxy S7 or the newer S8 — the only current Gear VR-compatible mobile devices with microSD slots.
 Loading up your favorite movies, tv shows, apps and other media onto the microSD card allows you to use your Gear VR to its full potential without clogging up your phone's internal storage, or continually cycling through content.

-We've broken down a list of the best microSD cards to use with your Galaxy S7, but to save you a bit of time, we'll recommend the Samsung EVO Plus 128GB, which is sure to provide you with more than enough storage for hours upon hours of VR entertainment.
+We've broken down a list of the best microSD cards to use with your Galaxy S8, but to save you a bit of time, we'll recommend the $53 Samsung EVO Plus 128GB, which is sure to provide you with more than enough storage for hours upon hours of VR entertainment.

+Want something less permanent?
+Patriot makes a USB-C flash drive you can connect directly to the Gear VR!

 What do you use?